coinlab/bitcoin-docs/a-bitcoin-primer.md

 re-write the history of the Block Chain must have available greater computational power than the entire remainder of the Bitcoin network.

-Creating this “alternate history” does not allow transactions to be created without a private key, but it has the ability to erase transactions in the past.
+Creating this "alternate history" does not allow transactions to be created without a private key, but it has the ability to erase transactions in the past.
-Theoretically, a scammer could buy a product with Bitcoin, and once they receive it, release an alternate block chain, of greater length than the current one, that does not contain the scammer’s transaction.
+Theoretically, a scammer could buy a product with Bitcoin, and once they receive it, release an alternate block chain, of greater length than the current one, that does not contain the scammer's transaction.
 Because this new block chain is longer, and thus demonstrates greater past computation, the network will accept it as the current, most-up-to date block chain.
 This allows the scammer to spend Bitcoin to receive a good, then reverse his transaction to keep both the good